Henry229/T3A2-B/README.md

 | ------------------------------------------------------------------- | ---- |
 | Deployed successfully                                               | P    |
 | All routers responses accordingly based on the test done from the f | P    |

+# R10.
+A link (URL) to your deployed website

+### Front-end

+T3A2-B:Front-end: https://mern-restaurant-bookingapp.web.app/

+### Back-end

+T3A2-B:Back-end: https://mern-restaurant-api-production.up.railway.app/

+# R11.
+A link to your GitHub repository (repo)

+### Front-end

+T3A2-B:Front-end git address: https://github.com/Henry229/T3A2-B

+### Back-end

+T3A2-B:Back-end git address: https://github.com/lmh4686/MERN-Restaurant-API

+# R12.
+The contents of your README.md as submitted for Full Stack App - Part A

+# R13.
+A link and screenshots of your Trello board throughout the duration of the project.